 colors represent the features enriched in the relevant class groups.
 The size of circle points represents the

--log10(pvalue), i.e. a larger point indicates a greater signficance.
-In Figure 11.1, we can found that Fusobacterium sequences were enriched in carcinomas, while Firmicutes, Bacteroides and Clostridiales were depleted in tumors.
-These results were consistent with the original article (Kostic et al. 2012).
-The species of Campylobacter has been proven to associated with the colorectal cancer (He et al. 2019; Wu et al. 2013; Amer et al. 2017).
-We can found in the Figure 11.1 that Campylobacter were enriched in tumors, while its relative abundance is lower than Fusobacterium.
+-log10(pvalue), i.e., a larger point indicates a greater significance.
+In Figure 11.1, we can find that Fusobacterium sequences were enriched in carcinomas, while Firmicutes, Bacteroides, and Clostridiales were greatly reduced in tumors.
+These results were consistent with the original article (Kostic et al., 2012).
+The species of Campylobacter has been proven to be associated with colorectal cancer (Amer et al., 2017; He et al., 2019; Wu et al., 2013).
+We can find in Figure 11.1 that Campylobacter was enriched in tumors, while its relative abundance is lower than Fusobacterium.

 library(ggplot2) library(ggtree) library(tanggle) file <- system.file("extdata/trees/woodmouse.nxs", package = "phangorn") Nnet <- phangorn::read.nexus.networx(file) ggsplitnet(Nnet) + geom_tiplab2(aes(color=label), hjust=-.1)+ geom_nodepoint(color='firebrick', alpha=.4) + scale_color_manual(values=rainbow(15)) + theme(legend.position="none") + ggexpand(.1) + ggexpand(.1, direction=-1)

 The ggtree is designed to support the grammar of graphics, allowing users to quickly explore phylogenetic data through visualization.
 When users have special needs and ggtree does not provide them, it is highly recommended to develop extension packages to implement these missing functions.
 This is a good mechanism, and we also hope that ggtree users can become a ggtree community.
 In this way, more functions for special needs can be developed and shared among users.
 Everyone will benefit from it, and it’s exciting that this is happening.